pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 ## Limitations

- Communicating sequential processes fundamentally involve "a rendezvous between the processes involved in sending and receiving the message, i.e. the sender cannot transmit a message until the receiver is ready to accept it". [^3]
+Interacting sequential processes depend on "a rendezvous between the processes involved in sending and receiving the message, i.e. the sender cannot transmit a message until the receiver is ready to accept it". [^3]

-If typical event sequences ``S_i`` (e.g. waiting for a resource or time delays) are interrupted by stochastic events, the processes are not ready and must use [exception handling](https://docs.julialang.org/en/v1/manual/control-flow/#Exception-Handling-1) to tackle them.
+If typical event sequences ``S_i`` (e.g. waiting for a resource or time delays) are interrupted by stochastic events (e.g. server breakdowns, customers reneging …), the processes are not ready and must use [exception handling](https://docs.julialang.org/en/v1/manual/control-flow/#Exception-Handling-1) to tackle them.
 This means that we have to treat natural occurrences in a stochastic DES as *errors* in our program.

 This a severe limitation of "processes" as used in simulations.
 If we have to handle a lot of such interrupting events, things are getting  complicated.
 This is a barrier to represent more complex systems with sequential processes.